-There are many organizations that can help you with information, counseling and other needs.
+Many organizations exist to help with information, counseling and other needs.
 This help is often free.

 You don't have to go it alone.
-If you want or need assistance, click on the links to see what these groups have to offer.
-Or start with our Learning Center HERE.
+If you want help, click on the links to see what these groups have to offer.
+You can also start with our Learning Center HERE.